Graduated Exercise Therapy

 Information for children, elders, and those unable to do aerobic exercise

-M Nadir Haider, MD, from University at Buffalo's Concussion Management Clinic, has reviewed this exercise therapy page for content accuracy. haider@buffalo.edu.
+M Nadir Haider, MD, from the University at Buffalo's Concussion Management Clinic, has reviewed this exercise therapy page for content accuracy. haider@buffalo.edu.

 Table of Contents